What is the Honors College?

 - 26 ACT or 1180 SAT (M/CR) or 1250 Redesigned SAT (M/EBRW)

-First of all, make sure that you submitted your Statement of Interest, described in your Honors Invitation letter.
+First, make sure that you have submitted your Statement of Interest, as described in your Honors Invitation letter.
 Once that is completed, you will receive a second letter confirming your completed admission to the Honors College.
+After you have been admitted to the Honors College you may apply for Honors housing in Honors Hall or Lincoln Hall, pending availability.

 If you have questions about your status in the Honors College, call us during business hours at 304.293.2100, or email us at Honors@mail.wvu.edu.